-Advice regarding coursework and student activities is available from the Placement Director, Instructors, and Administrative Staff.
+Advice regarding coursework and student activities is available from the office manager, counselor, and administrative staff.
 Such sessions are private and confidential.
-If a student has personal, non-school related problems, the School will refer the student to a professional or community agency for help.
+If a student has personal, non-school related problems, the school will refer the student to a professional or community agency for help.